somedude72/usaco-practice/README.md

 ## Repository Structure

-The repository is structured into divisions, which is further divided into different difficulties of problems as well as a `Contest` folder which contains the previous USACO contests that I've participated in.
+The repository is structured into divisions, which is further divided into different difficulties of problems as well as a `contest` folder which contains the previous USACO contests that I've participated in.

-Each problem folder contains an executable binary (compiled on macOS with clang++), as well as the source code.
-In each source file, there will be a heading formatted like below...
+Each problem folder contains the source code where there will be a heading in each of the source code files formatted like below...

 ```cpp
 /*